g-lok/gs-dotfiles/README.md

 # G's-Dotfiles

-My installation and configuration scripts for MacOS and Linux.
+G's installation and configuration scripts for MacOS and Linux.

 ![Logo](logo.png)